m. 0431 895 757

 Abstract, Figurative & Portrait Expressive paintings Acrylic, oil, inkwash & mixed media paintings Origami & Paper Art Sculpture Origami workshop instructor Art & Design service for all creative media

 Midori Furze is a Japanese-born Sydney-based contemporary artist and she is an active participant in the local art community.
 In 2016, the Consul-General of Japan, Sydney awarded her for the 40th anniversary of Basic treaty of friendship and cooperation between Australia and Japan.
-She is a member of the advisory group for the Warringah Creative Space since 2014.
 She has been in numerous group exhibitions as well as a number of solo exhibitions.

-Midori's work reflects her Japanese background, having studied Japanese calligraphy, music, literature and visual art since childhood.
+Midori's early years were immersed in the traditions of Japanese culture, e.g. traditional musical instruments, calligraphy, tea ceremony, flower arrangement and noh as various family members regarded as masters in those disciplines.
 She has studied under several artists, including Soshin Okumura, Kouha Takada, Kazan Watanabe in Japan, Lyn Hammond and Hiroko Nagafuchi in Sydney.
 Her fascination towards music, literature and people gives her endless inspiration.
 She paints her dreams and concepts of love and music on her canvases.

 Midori has also run many innovative community art events with many artists.
 In 2009, she organised several events with fellow artist, Angela van Boxtel.
 The events included workshops and exhibition for recycling old make-up products to create portraits, "Make up Your Mind - Lipstick Girls series" and an outdoor T-shirt exhibition, "Womanly", which displayed over 100 t-shirts designed by artists from all over the world across a long clothesline at Manly Beach for the Manly Arts Festival.
-She helped at the Art in Motion group, which runs an art program for Bear Cottage - the children's hospice in Manly.
+She helped at the Art in Motion group and organised the art programs for Bear Cottage - the children's hospice in Manly.

 Midori was accepted to a residency program at Eramboo Artists Environment, Terrey Hills in 2010.
 She also taught art classes for the New Horizons program, a division of North Ryde Hospital.

 In August 2013 Midori started a new pop-up art studio with Maria Romeo in Brookvale.
-It was international artists, Julia Davis and Warren Langley's second studio.
-They kindly let Midori and Maria to use their space while they were in Rome for 6 months.
+The international artists, Julia Davis and Warren Langley let Midori and Maria to use their space while they were away for 6 months residency in Rome.
 Midori organised Origami Festival in Manly.
 It was a key event at Manly Arts Festival in September, attracted many visitors.
 Japan Foundation, Sydney supported the event.

 Midori's origami project, "Fold with Love III" was selected for The Rocks Pop-Up 2014 and she opened her studio on 85 George Street, The Rocks, Sydney in April and May.
 Her origami workshops at the Art Gallery of NSW during this time were also great successes.